Mirror-Prismals/Mida/README.md

 ```

 This is an **Audicle.** It's the basic building block of everything in mida.
-In mida, an audicle is delimited by asterisks, and the information inside will be played on a quantized 16th note grid, no matter what, so this audicle you see here is three sixteenth notes.
+In mida, an audicle is delimited by asterisks, and the information inside will be played on a quantized 16th note grid, no matter what, so in this audicle what you see here is three sixteenth notes.
 To add sustains and rests, we **simply add a period or a hyphen for each 16th sustain or 16th note rest** we want to add, and to make notes trigger polyphonically, we connect them with a tilde.
 To keep things well organized, we can use pipes to look like measure lines, but these will be ignored by our parser.
-Comments are done with double pipes outside audicles, and multi line comments are endcapped with a pipe and a greater-than symbol.
+Comments are done with double pipes outside audicles, and multi-line comments are endcapped with a pipe and a greater-than symbol.
 Notes must have an octave and a pitch, and optionally an accidental with `#` or `b`

 ## Mida Basics: Sustains, Rests, Polyphony, Accidentals, and Decoration.